cardano-community/guild-operators/docs/Setup-Node.md

 ```

 Note that if you do not want your node to be publicly available, you can change `--host-addr` to `127.0.0.1`
+If this is your relay node, you can update topology.json to link to your core node.